Central diabetes insipidus is an uncommon disease caused by a deficiency in vasopressin (antidiuretic hormone [ADH]) from the posterior pituitary.

 The symptoms of the disease are intense thirst, especially with a craving for ice water, with the volume of ingested fluid varying from 2 L to 20 L daily, and polyuria, with large urine volumes and low urine specific gravity (usually less than 1.006 with ad libitum fluid intake).
 The urine is otherwise normal.
 Partial diabetes insipidus presents with less intense symptoms and should be suspected in patients with enuresis.
 Most patients with diabetes insipidus are able to maintain fluid balance by continuing to ingest large volumes of water.
 However, in patients without free access to water or with a damaged hypothalamic thirst center and altered thirst sensation, diabetes insipidus may present with hypernatremia and dehydration.
 Diabetes insipidus is aggravated by administration of high-dose corticosteroids, which increases renal free water clearance.

 Diagnosis of central diabetes insipidus is a clinical one; there is no single diagnostic laboratory test.
 Evaluation should include a 24-hour urine collection for volume and creatinine.
 A urine volume of less than 2 L/24 h (in the absence of hypernatremia) rules out diabetes insipidus.
 The patient can be tested during ad libitum fluid intake.
-A random urine is tested for ...
+A random ...